Benjamin Harrison (major general): Post-military career

 After his retirement from the Army, Harrison was president of a holding company with small manufacturing plants and real estate properties.
 He continued to do specialized command studies as a consultant on defense matters and leadership development.
 He was a certified trainer and adjunct staff member of the prestigious Center for Creative Leadership for 17 years.
 He and his partner, Dr. George Peabody, conducted 38 leader development programs for the CIA at the "Farm."

 With his wife developing serious heart problems in 1995, he fully retired.
+He died on January 22, 2022, at the age of 93.

 Awards and honors

 During his military career, General Harrison was awarded the Distinguished Service Medal, two awards of the Silver Star, two awards of the Distinguished Flying Cross, two awards of the Legion of Merit, the Soldier's Medal, forty awards of the Air Medal, the Combat Infantryman Badge and numerous other US and foreign decorations.
 For his contributions to military aviation he was selected as a member of the U.S. Army Aviation Hall of Fame in 1992, and is an inductee in the University of Mississippi Army ROTC Hall of Fame and Honorary Colonel of the Third Aviation Regiment.
 Harrison has been listed in Who's Who in America since 1981.
-He was elected National President of the Army Aviation Association of America, President of the Army Aviation Museum Foundation and Chairman of the Board of Trustees of the Army Aviation Hall of Fame.
+He was elected National President of the Army Aviation Association of America, President of the Army Aviation Museum Foundation and chairman of the Board of Trustees of the Army Aviation Hall of Fame.
 He was awarded the General J.K.
 Davis Award, at the University of Mississippi for outstanding service in the defense of liberty as a member of the Armed Forces.
 In 2011, the Vietnamese-American community and the Thu Duc Fellowship (alumni group of the ARVN military academy) recognized him for his defense of Vietnam, and in 2012 he was designated a Distinguished Member of the Regiment by the 506th Airborne Infantry Regiment.